tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/快速入门/入门示例_intl_en.md

  ![](https://main.qcloudimg.com/raw/bf467a231680025f40bfddbc07888567.png)

  >?
- >- This operation will call the `JoinGameServerSession` TencentCloud API, so GSE will create a player session and join the player in the game server session.
+ >- This operation will call the `JoinGameServerSession` TencentCloud API, so GSE will create a player session and add the player to the game server session.
  >- If you want to create on your own, please see the API document for [JoinGameServerSession](https://intl.cloud.tencent.com/document/product/1055/37132).

 4. Connect the client to the game server
 Click **Redirect to client webpage** to access the page for connecting the client to the game server.
 Click **Connect**, and a message indicating that the server has been connected successfully will be displayed.

 >?
->- After creating the player session, the player (client) needs to connect to the server within 1 minute; otherwise, the session will expire.
+>- After creating the player session, the player (client) needs to connect to the server within 1 minute; otherwise, the connection will expire.
 >- This demo package is a chat service.
 When multiple players connect to the server, they can chat with each other.

  The above four steps simulate the entire GSE integration process.
 For more information, please see [Development Guide](https://intl.cloud.tencent.com/document/product/1055/36683).